brotherhui/15-practice-axon-saga-simple/README.md

 5. access http://localhost:8080/transfer/AC1001/AC1002/150 to transfer money

 In the same time, please moniter h2 console for the data change.
 You may understand better then

+# Important part
+Each command is asign to an aggregrate id. that is the connector for command and aggregrate.